WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-LTown.md

 July/August, and lower in December/January.
 There are no significant variations of water consumption during holidays or other special days.

-The network consists of 782 nodes (junctions), 923 pipes, 2 reservoirs, 1 tank, 1 pump,
+The network consists of 782 junctions, 923 pipes, 2 reservoirs, 1 tank, 1 pump,
 and 3 valves.

 <img src="../static/benchmarks/network-ltown/ltown_plot.png"/>